macey26/100-days-of-code/r1-log.md

 ###R1D15
 Today I created another function for my rock, paper, scissors project and tried to add a switch statement to the code.
 My head has been spinning in circles trying to figure out the code, but I am excited that I'm understanding some of what I am doing.

+###R1D16
+Spent some more time on switch statement for the rock paper scissors project.
+Also practiced some functions and DOM manipulation to my DR who game.